 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you stop caring too much about people and things.
+Speak to an accredited and experienced therapist to help you stop caring too much about people and things.
 Simply click here to connect with one via BetterHelp.com.

 Caring is not a weakness or flaw.
 On the contrary, to care demonstrates love and compassion for oneself and all of the people you care about.